-Hot Dog Bun Stuffing Recipe is a fun sausage stuffing recipe for the kids!
-Adults are going to be digging into this too, so make sure you make enough!
+This Hot Dog Bun Stuffing Recipe is a fun twist on classic sausage stuffing.
+It’s easy to make and a great way to use up any leftover hot dog buns.
+Kids and adults alike will be digging into it, so make sure you make enough!

 Thanksgiving was always one of my favorite dinners, but it was always the same.
 The same turkey, the same side dishes and the same stuffing.